Nazis, Communists, Klansmen, and Others on the Fringe: Reception

 Max J. Skidmore for The Kansas City Star praised it as then the "definitive study" on American political extremism.
 Another review noted it as scholarly and not particularly entertaining, but called it important reading.
 One reviewer criticized the book's grouping of the John Birch Society with more militant and racist far-righters, and another questioned the comparison of Fidel Castro with Pol Pot.
+Stephen Sloan, writing for Oklahoma Politics, called it "outstanding".
+Lin Collette writing for Nova Religio described it as "a very handy guide to so-called fringe/extremist political and religious groups of both the Left and the Right".
+S. J. Makielski described it as similar to George Thayer's 1968 book The Farther Shores of Politics, though described it as breaking new ground compared to that work.
+Christopher Phelps was critical of the theoretical overview provided.